divesh1902/project2/README.md

-this project was created from local system. created by Divesh Jadhav success full done and learned the github
+this project was created from local system. created by Divesh Jadhav success full done and learned the github.git